Welcome to the Bristol Industrial Park Website

 A central Fire Control Room has been wired to support the site's fire alarm systems, providing a single point of information for a responding fire department.

-Buildings in Building Group 1 are being rehabilitated.
+Buildings in Building Groups 1 and 2 are being rehabilitated.
 Windows, doors, siding, and trim are all being repaired and/or replaced as needed.
 Many years of neglect have caused much deterioration throughout the site.
 We are determined to rehabilitate the buildings to their original look.
 To that end, we are working closely with the RI Historic Preservation & Heritage Commission and the Bristol Historic District Commission to ensure that we are preserving this historic mill while providing modern safety for our tenants.

 October 19, 2010 Announcement: